 A part-time undergraduate student is enrolled in less than 12 credits per quarter, in any combination of programs, courses, contracts, or internships.
 Part-time students are not limited to those students enrolled in Evening/Weekend Studies offerings.

 Faculty affiliations for the purposes of curricular planning.
-Planning units include: Consciousness Studies; Critical and Creative Practices; Culture, Text and Language; Environmental Studies; Expressive Arts; Native Programs; Scientific Inquiry; Society, Politics, Behavior and Change; Sustainability and Justice; and Tacoma Program.
+Planning units include: Consciousness Studies; Critical and Creative Practices; Culture, Text and Language; Environmental Studies; Evening and Weekend Studies; Expressive Arts; Master of Environmental Studies; Master of Public Administration; Master in Teaching; Native Programs; Scientific Inquiry; Sustainability and Justice; and Tacoma Program.

 Refers to a student's persistence at Evergreen from one term to another.
 Often calculated as a fall quarter to fall quarter measurement, i.e. of students enrolled in a particular fall quarter how many are still enrolled the subsequent fall.

 A student who has not been formally admitted to the college and is enrolled in a maximum of 8 credits per quarter; also referred to as a non-matriculated or non-degree seeking student.